GenosW/amp/project/notes.md

 * Challenge: Memory behavior.
 Ensure that memory (register) updates become visible in required order!

-## 1) Lamport's Bakery

-A mutual exclusion with stronger fairness guarantees (firstcome-first-served, FIFO, …)

-Idea: Take a ticket that is larger than the ones already in the bakery (or having been served); wait until my ticket is smallest.

 ## Plots

 - throughput/num_threads (*4) *num_workloads